hugo-sebastiao/hugo-sebastiao.github.io/index.md

 ## Scientific Software Engineer

-I build scientific software for research labs and deep-tech teams working with custom instruments, automation, and hardware-integrated experimental systems.
+I help research labs and deep-tech teams build reliable software for custom instruments, automated experiments, and hardware-integrated scientific workflows.

-**Specialized in instrument control, experiment automation, real-time analysis, and scientific software engineering.
-I develop reliable systems that connect hardware APIs, data acquisition, computer vision, and online analysis into maintainable research tools.**
+From instrument control and device integration to computer vision, data acquisition, and real-time analysis, I develop maintainable systems that turn complex experimental setups into robust research tools.

 Recent work includes:
-- automated optical tweezers experiments with computer vision and workflow orchestration
+- automating optical tweezers experiments with computer vision and workflow orchestration
-- multiphoton FLIM microscope control with synchronized acquisition and real-time lifetime analysis
+- building control software for a multiphoton FLIM microscope with synchronized acquisition and real-time lifetime analysis

 **Available for freelance consulting in scientific software, instrument automation, and experimental workflow development.**

 <p class="top-links">
   <a href="#projects">Projects</a>
   <span> | </span>
-  <a href="#AboutMe">About Me</a>
+  <a href="#about">About Me</a>
   <span> | </span>
   <a href="#contact">Contact</a>
 </p>